SpaceXpanse/SpeXID/doc/rpc.md

 #### `authwithwallet`

-This method constructs *and signs* authentication credentials using the wallet of the attached Xaya Core daemon.
-To use it, XID has to be started with `--allow_wallet`.
+This method constructs *and signs* authentication credentials using the wallet of the attached SpaceXpanse Core daemon.
+To use it, SpeXID has to be started with `--allow_wallet`.

 The `name`, `application` and `data` have to be passed as arguments.